 My own preference for application is to brush the scenic area with a PVA-type glue (a fairly thin mixture rather than a 'neat' woodworking glue), especially onto rooftops and over flat ground.
 For dense areas of vegetation and trees, a spray glue will be helpful, preferably something like Deluxe's Scenic Spray or Woodland Scenics Scenic Cement from a mister bottle.
 Let the glue become slightly tacky before scattering the 'snow' from above using a dessert spoon or suchlike.

 To seal the snow in place, I recommend the use of a clear matt varnish, sprayed at a very low pressure from an airbrush (and at a distance of about 12-18in).
 Spray glues and hairspray can create too much mess and disturb your nicely arranged snow drifts with their high pressure propellant.
-Besides, a lot of spray scenic glues (and some hairsprays) remain tacky when dry and, while this is great for the underlying adhesive, a sticky upper surface will simply attract dust and debris.
-Varnish, on the other hand, will dry hard and give a strong bond (I use Johnsons Klear or Humbrol Mattcote) and it doesn't matter about it overspray landing on structures or track as it will be invisible when dry (and not sticky!).
+Besides, a lot of scenic spray glues (and some hairsprays) remain tacky when dry and, while this is great for the underlying adhesive, a sticky upper surface will simply attract dust and debris.
+Varnish, on the other hand, will dry hard and give a strong bond (I use Johnsons Klear) and it doesn't matter about overspray landing on structures as it will be invisible when dry (and not sticky).